poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-23-disclosure.md

 permalink: "disclosure-quantified"
 ---

+This article is also published on [Briefly](https://www.vbriefly.com/2021/01/22/disclosure-in-numbers-by-peter-zhang/) as "Disclosure in Numbers."

 #### Introduction

 I fondly recall my first outround: it started 20 minutes after pairings were posted, and Millburn AW did not disclose.
 In response to their topical hauntological-feminist-counterfactuals K-aff, I read a disclosure shell and presented reasons why military conscription was a bad policy.
 Following the crushing defeat, I helped my opponent set up a wiki page.